Serie A top scorer Retegui helps Atalanta beat Bologna 2-0

 However, the visitors were unable to maintain the intensity of their attacks as Atalanta comfortably defended their lead for the rest of the match.

+"I'm not one to feel sorry for myself.
+We did the performance, now we file away as the great teams do.
+We'll go face Inter Milan, Juventus, Fiorentina with a different approach," Bologna coach Vincenzo Italiano said.

-Atalanta travel to AC Milan next Sunday, the same day Bologna host leaders Inter Milan.
+Atalanta travel to AC Milan next Sunday, the same day Bologna host leaders Inter.